YifanMath/GframeStats/README.md

 # GframeStats

-R codes for statistical methods under the G-expectation framework.
+R codes for my Ph.D. thesis "The statistical roles of the G-expectation framework: the semi-G-structure as a stepping stone".

 The folders are named according to my Ph.D. thesis (more details will be included later).